-- 1. Press 🐨 to access the main menu. - 2.
-Select Messaging and press 🐨. - 3.
-Select Send Text and press 🐨. - 4.
-To add recipients, select an option from the following and press (). - Phone Book Entry to select a recipient from your Contacts list.
-Highlight an entry and press to select.
+- 1. Press to access the main menu. - 2.
+Select Messaging and press ... - 3.
+Select Send Text and press ... - 4.
+Select an option from the following and press ... - Phone Book Entry to select a recipient from your Contacts list.
+Highlight the box next to an entry and press to select.
 Or select <Add Entry> to enter a new entry.
-Press Done (left softkey) when you are finished selecting/entering recipients. - Mobile Phone# to enter a mobile phone number directly. - Email Address to enter an email address directly. - From Recent List to select recipients from a list of recent message recipients.
+Press Done (left softkey) when you are finished selecting/entering recipients. - Company List Ent. to select a recipient from your Company list. - Personal List Ent. to select a recipient from your Personal list. - Personal Grp.
+Ent. to select a recipient from your Personal Group member. - Mobile Phone# to enter a mobile phone number directly. - Email Address to enter an email address directly. - From Recent List to select recipients from a list of recent message recipients.